-This apparent discrepancy was due to a significant decline in core mass between February and March for all age-classes and sexes (Fig. 5).
-This is in contrast with the finding of Stewart and Lavigne (1984) that core mass did not change significantly during March in each of 4 years (1976, 1978-80), whereas sculp mass declined during each one of these years.
+This apparent discrepancy is due to a significant decline in core mass between February and March for all age-classes and sexes (Figure 5).
+This is contrast with the finding of Stewart and Lavigne (1984), who found core mass not to change significantly during March in each of 4 years (1976, 1978-80), whereas sculp mass declined during each one of these years.
 However, their study and ours have a different time resolution, and a direct comparison of changes in sculp and core mass should be interpreted cautiously.
-In future work, we will reanalyse our results on a finer time scale.
-It is not clear at this point if lipids (about 9% of the harp seals' lipid reserves in winter are in the carcass, Beck et al., 1993) or proteins are utilized, or if the amount of water in the core changes.
-This decline in Mc suggests that it is beneficial for the animals to maintain blubber thickness at this time of the year. presumably for thermoregulation, even in a situation of negative energy balance (see Beck et al., 1993).
-It is a bit surprising that the decline in $M{c}$ between February and April was so similar for adults of both sexes, considering that females lost pup and placenta during this period.
-The decline in Mt from March to May was due to a loss of both Ms and $M{c}$ (Fig. 4 and 5), even though past studies attributed it almost exclusively to a loss of blubber (Sivertsen, 1941).
+In future work, we will reanalyze our results on a finer time scale.
+It is not clear at this point if lipids (about 9% of the harp seals' lipid reserves in winter are in the carcass, Beck et al. 1993) or proteins are utilized, or if the amount of water in the core changes.
+This decline in Mc suggests that it is beneficial for the animals to maintain blubber thickness at this time of the year, presumably for thermoregulation, even in a situation of negative energy balance (see Beck et al. 1993, p.
+1379).
+It is a bit surprising that the decline in Mc between February and April was so similar for adults of both sexes, considering that females lost pup and placenta during this period.
+The decline in Mt from March to May was due to a loss of both Ms and Mc (Figure 5 and 6), even though past studies attributed it almost exclusively to a loss of blubber (Sivertsen 1941)